Vokturz/vnavarro.dev/data/posts/python-in-browser.md

 ```

-## Handling `tqdm` progress bar
+## Handling `tqdm` Progress Bars

 One particularly tricky challenge was supporting progress bars from libraries like `tqdm`.
 These typically use carriage returns (`\r`) to overwrite the same line, which doesn't work well in HTML.
-The solution involved creating a web-friendly version of `tqdm` that plays nicely with HTML output while preserving the visual progress indication.
+The solution involved creating a custom `WebTqdm` class that outputs each progress update on a new line while maintaining the visual progress indication.
+The worker detects progress bar output and handles it with special formatting for better web display.

 ```python
 from tqdm import tqdm